idia640/presentations/week08/PITCHME.md

 These sequences are called adjacency pairs - two ordered utterances by different speakers.
 The form of the second depends on the form of the first.

-Some times there is a pre-sequence - set up for a joint action.
+Sometimes there is a pre-sequence - set up for a joint action.
 For example, taking a step forward before offering a hand.

 We also have mechanism for signaling shifts.
 A "discourse marker" can signal change in topics, change of footing, difference of opinion, digression, etc.